hbctraining/variant_analysis/lessons/08_variant_filtering.md

 grep -v "^#" /n/scratch/users/${USER:0:1}/${USER}/variant_calling/vcf_files/mutect2_syn3_normal_syn3_tumor_GRCh38.p7-pass-filt-LCR.vcf | wc -l
 ```

-What this command does is use `grep -v` to search for lines in our filtered VCF that do *not* start with a `#` (and are therefore not comments, like we were looking at above, or the header row of the VCF), and then use `wc -l` to count the number of lines in that output.
+What this command does is use `grep -v` to search for lines in our filtered VCF that do *not* start with a `#` (and are therefore not metadata, like we were looking at above, or the header row of the VCF), and then use `wc -l` to count the number of lines in that output.

 We should see 1362 variants in our filtered VCF.